mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 ## Parsing simple indented list

 Now it's time to put our new tools into practice.
-In this section, we will parse simple indented list of some items.
+In this section, we will parse a simple indented list of some items.
 Let's begin with import section:

 ```haskell
 {-# LANGUAGE TupleSections #-}